Huzaifa-Islam/NodeJsDev/readme.md

 Route Handlers scenarios:
-case 1 - where request will hang in btw as the res.send is not given to send back the response
+case 1 - where request will hang in btw as the res.send is not given to send back the response case 2 - next is given and in the second route handler the res.send is given